lerna-stack/akka-entity-replication/docs/typed/implementation_guide.md

 lerna.akka.entityreplication.raft.eventsourced.persistence.journal.plugin = ""
 ```

-You can override these settings by `withRaftJournalPluginId`, `withRaftSnapshotPluginId`, `withRaftSnapshotPluginId` and `withEventSourcedJournalPluginId`
+You can override these settings by `withRaftJournalPluginId`, `withRaftSnapshotPluginId`, `withRaftQueryPluginId` and `withEventSourcedJournalPluginId`
 of `ClusterReplicationSettings`.

 ```scala